AppDaemon/appdaemon/DASHBOARD.md

 - `icon_off`
 - `title` - the title displayed on the tile
 - `title2` - a second line of title text
-- `on_brightness` - how bright you want the light to come on when activated in percent.
+- `on_brightness` - how bright you want the light to come on when activated, 1 - 255.

 ### Cosmetic Arguments